mozilla/ichnaea/docs/install/devel.rst

 On Mac OS you need to install
 `Docker for Mac <https://docs.docker.com/docker-for-mac/>`_.
-Docker Toolbox or docker-machine based setups aren't supported by the documentation and Makefile.
+Docker Toolbox or docker-machine based setups aren't supported.

 Docker
 ------

-We use docker to run additional development dependencies like Redis and MySQL with the exact versions we want to test against.
+We use docker to run the main application and additional development dependencies like Redis and MySQL with the exact versions we want to test against.

 We assume that you can run ``docker`` and ``docker-compose`` on your command line.
 Test this via: